 - DAF service members are required to provide financial support to their spouses and children and must comply with financial support provisions of court orders or written support agreements.
-DAFI 36-2906, Chapter 4 outlines the required amount of financial support in the absence of a court order or financial support agreement. - DAF can terminate or recoup the Basic Allowance for Housing (BAH) with dependent rate allowances for those failing to provide adequate financial support to a family member - Members who falsify support documentation can be subjected to disciplinary or administrative action
+DAFI 36-2906, Chapter 4, outlines the required amount of financial support in the absence of a court order or financial support agreement. - DAF can terminate or recoup the Basic Allowance for Housing (BAH) with dependent rate allowances for those failing to provide adequate financial support to a family member - Members who fail to support their dependents or who falsify support documentation can be subjected to disciplinary or administrative action